gramaziokohler/coding_architecture_hs23/assignments/A03-building-grid/README.md

 #### Details

-The algorithm that we need to implement, as well as hints to functions you might need, is in code comments, as a step-by-step guide.
+The algorithm that we need to implement, as well as hints to python functions you might need, are in code comments, as a step-by-step guide.

 ![challenge 02](images/challenge-02.png)